hylont/obsidian-adaptative-vr-for-neurodivergents/Papers/Designing virtual reality tools for students with Autism Spectrum Disorder A systematic review.md

 >The most widely used type of virtual reality to date is desktop [[Virtual Reality]].

->the two most frequent research purposes have been: firstly, to develop and teach social skills and secondly, to work on the identifica- tion, interpretation, and emotional response of [[Autistic]] students
+>the two most frequent research purposes have been: firstly, to develop and teach social skills and secondly, to work on the identification, interpretation, and emotional response of [[Autistic]] students

 >it is recommended to use an [[Avatar]] to ask the child what his or her mood is.
 The child could respond with a series of YES or NO cubes if he/she knows the expression that the avatar is express- ing.
 The cubes are used so that this activity can be navigated by [[Autistic]] students with different levels and input of communication.